Massachusetts Traffic Ticket Law Firm

-At Caselden Law, our Boston Traffic Ticket Law Firm understands the far reaching impact of receiving a traffic ticket in Massachusetts.
-In addition to the amount listed on the ticket itself, a responsible finding for a moving violation will result in:
+At Caselden Law, our Boston, Massachusetts Traffic Ticket Law Firm understands the far reaching impact of receiving a traffic ticket in Massachusetts.
+In addition to the dollar amount listed on the ticket itself, a responsible finding for a moving violation will likely result in:

 As a client of our firm, we will work tirelessly to ensure that you receive the best possible outcome.

 In Massachusetts, there are numerous moving violations and other infractions that may impact your insurance payments and driving record.
 In addition to a civil motor vehicle infractions (CMVI), the police may also charge you with a criminal motor vehicle offense depending on the circumstances.
 If you’ve received a ticket where the police are making a “criminal application,” it is important to speak with an attorney as soon as possible, as quick action is necessary in order to preserve your right to a hearing prior to arraignment.

 Fighting a Traffic Ticket in Massachusetts

 There are a wide range of driving violations in Massachusetts.
 Some of the more common civil offenses include:

 - Speeding in a Construction Zone;